CirclesUBI/circles-api/WORKER_TESTCASES.md

 * Deployed circles contracts
 * Redis

-The easiest way to assemble these services is most likely the [docker-compose development project](), but it's also possible to run them other ways
+The easiest way to assemble these services is most likely the [docker-compose development project](), but it's also possible to run them other ways.
+Gas fees in CRC are not accounted for in the below send limits, so if transactions are running through the relayer, those must be taken into account

 Examples use the start up parameters of the circles contracts deployed on xdai, which are: